Dr Victoria Swale

 Eczema, also called dermatitis, affects one person in five at some time in their lives.
 It is a dry red rash that is often very itchy.
-Although there are several different types of eczema, they are all treated in a similar way.
+There are several different types of eczema, all treated in a similar way.

 The most common form of eczema is atopic eczema, which tends to affect people who also have asthma or hay fever, or who have close relatives with those conditions.
 It often begins in infancy, and tends to improve with age.

 Contact dermatitis is due either to allergy to something coming into contact with the skin such as a fragrance or preservative, or to repeated exposure to a chemical that causes irritation such as soap or other detergent.